 The golden egg (and not the Golden Poo) outside the Pink Dragon marks the south end of trendy Cat Street.

 Returning to the North along Cat Street

-Now let's go the other direction, north from Shibuya toward Omotesandō and Takeshita-dori.
+Now let's go the other direction on a sunny day, north from Shibuya toward Omotesandō and Takeshita-dori.

 We will take the right-hand path at this fork.

 The Ralph Lauren store seen above may very well be an "antenna store" for that brand.
 In that case, it would offer prototype designs to measure interest and spot possibilities of new trends.
 The hope of obtaining otherwise unavailable items increases consumer interest in businesses in this area of Tōkyō.